-When my family made the move from Greeley in 1953 to the west Denver neighborhood of Barnum West, this brought with it the opportunity for my parents to enjoy larger venues with big name bands such as the famous Trocadero Ballroom at Elitch Gardens and the El Patio Ballroom at Lakeside Amusement Park.
+When my family made the move to Greeley in 1953 to a west Denver neighborhood, this brought with it the opportunity for my parents to enjoy larger venues with big name bands such as the famous Trocadero Ballroom at Elitch Gardens and the El Patio Ballroom at Lakeside Amusement Park.
 But just no country….

 My First Country Era

 ….around our household that I can recall.
 There were many country music venues located throughout Denver such as Ollie’s Roundup, The Four Seasons, The Club Corners and so many obscure night clubs located up and down the grand boulevard of Colfax, but I had no idea what the interior of any of those was like.

 It would take a summer exile to the state of Utah before I would have my first serious taste of country music.
 It was the summer of 1965 and I had just unsuccessfully complete by first year at Colorado State University in the far northern Colorado town of Fort Collins (talk about country!).

 Through the string pulling efforts of my mother who was employed as the secretary for the very largely populated Jefferson County Methodist Church in Lakewood, I landed at summer job with the Federal Bureau of Public Roads.
 A BPR engineer of some elevation attended our church.

 So one early June morning I found myself situated on a train (my first ever train ride) heading across the Rocky Mountains destination Salk Lake City where I was to rendezvous with the Project Engineer chief and then be toted off to the heartland of the Mormon Church, Huntsville, Utah birthplace of David O. McKay, the ninth president of the Mormon Church as credited as leading the Church into the modern era with all the challenges that presented.